php-fig/fig-standards/proposed/phpdoc-tags.md

 #### Syntax

-    @uses [file | "FQSEN"] [<description>]
+    @uses ["FQSEN"] [<description>]

 #### Description

-The `@uses` tag describes whether any part of the associated "Structural Element" uses, or consumes, another "Structural Element" or a file that is situated in the current project.
+The `@uses` tag describes whether any part of the associated "Structural Element" uses, or consumes, another "Structural Element" that is situated in the current project.

 When defining a reference to another "Structural Element" you can refer to a specific element by appending a double colon and providing the name of that element (also called the "FQSEN").

-Files that are contained in this project can be referred to by this tag.
-This can be used, for example, to indicate a relationship between a Controller and a template file (as View).

 This tag MUST NOT be used to indicate relations to elements outside of the system, so URLs are not usable.
 To indicate relations with outside elements the
 @see tag can be used.

-Applications consuming this tag, such as generators, are RECOMMENDED to provide a `@used-by` tag on the destination element.
+Applications consuming this tag, such as generators, are RECOMMENDED to provide a `@usedby` tag on the destination element.
 This can be used to provide a bi-directional experience and allow for static analysis.

 #### Examples